ianwa09/distalgo_work/amongus/README.md

 # Multiplayer Voting Game Implementation in DistAlgo

-A distributed voting elimination "game" (simulation) built with DistAlgo, demonstrating Liu et al.'s incrementalization framework for efficient distributed computation.
+A distributed voting elimination game simulation built with DistAlgo, demonstrating basic distributed systems concepts including centralized coordination and state management.

 ## Overview

 This project implements a multiplayer elimination game where players vote to remove others until only one remains.
-The system showcases incremental computing techniques to optimize distributed gaming scenarios by avoiding unnecessary recomputation and maintaining efficient state management across multiple processes.
+The system uses a centralized coordinator pattern and showcases basic distributed programming techniques in DistAlgo.

 ## Installation